hend0298/ecommerce-pattern-library/_products/hardcover-2020-planner.md

 ---
 name: "Hardcover 2020 Planner"
 description: |
-  A 2020 monthly planner with a nice hardcover design.
+  A 2020 monthly planner with a stylish hardcover design.
 It comes with stickers, dividers and has multiple colours to choose from.
 image: "/images/hardcover-planner.jpg"
 price: $30
 colors: